Terry Corbell, The Biz Coach

 Hence, the question: What in my past has prepared me to deal with this challenging situation?

-For challenges in customer loyalty, I turned to my interest in sports.
+Later, for challenges in customer loyalty, I utilized my interest in sports.
 Defense in sports is a good metaphor for effective customer loyalty programs.
 Baseball teams win the World Series essentially because of great pitching and error-free play in the field.
-So protect your turf with a strong customer loyalty program while you also strategize for new opportunities.

-A case study of a high-tech company
+Case study of a high-tech company

 One of my firm’s clients, a life sciences imaging company, contracted me to analyze why its sales were flat.
 The marketing manager was frustrated so I suggested that I interview a cross section of their customers.
 One of the keys was to ask open-ended questions to get comprehensive answers instead of yes or no answers.